hlml-toronto/studyGroup/README.md

 ```

 Now, running the python script should populate the /\_posts/ folder, which is where all the event files are listed.
-Commit all changes to your local repo (leave a comment if you'd like) and push to the remote repo.
+Commit all changes to your local repository (leave a comment if you'd like) and push to the remote repository.

 ### Projects